ikkz/webhook-router/README.md

 # Webhook Router

-Webhook Router normalizes incoming webhook payloads into Markdown and forwards them to one or more downstream targets.
-It includes a lightweight console UI and a basic API for managing endpoints and targets.
+A universal webhook adapter that normalizes incoming webhook payloads into Markdown and forwards them to multiple downstream targets with platform-specific formatting.

+## Background

+Many monitoring and alerting tools (like GlitchTip, Sentry, etc.) only support a limited set of webhook targets such as Slack and Discord.
+However, teams often use different communication platforms (DingTalk, Lark, WeCom, etc.) that aren't on the supported list.
+This creates a gap when you need to receive alerts in your team's preferred tool.

+Webhook Router solves this problem by acting as a universal adapter that:
+- **Accepts webhooks from multiple platforms** (ingress compatibility) - supports various webhook formats including Slack, DingTalk, Lark, WeCom, and custom HTTP webhooks
+- **Forwards to multiple platforms** (egress compatibility) - converts and delivers messages to any supported target platform
+- **Normalizes content to Markdown** - provides a unified intermediate format for easy transformation
+- **Manages multiple targets** - send one webhook to many destinations simultaneously

-## What it does
+## Features

-- Accepts incoming webhooks and normalizes content to Markdown.
+- Accepts incoming webhooks and normalizes content to Markdown
-- Forwards events to multiple targets and records delivery results.
+- Forwards events to multiple targets with platform-specific formatting
+- Records delivery results for each target
-- Provides a console UI under `/console` and a Basic Auth protected API under `/console/api`.
+- Provides a console UI under `/console` and a Basic Auth protected API under `/console/api`
+- Supports custom banner/footer for message customization

 ## Docker
 The container expects configuration through environment variables.